Home GastronomyMy favorite Italian restaurants in Paris

 _

-This brand, which has 11 locations in France, is mainly present in train stations and on highways.
-However, it recently opened a new location not far from the Champs-Elysées.
-It’s more of a convenient canteen when you want to eat on the go and quickly.
-What I liked about this place is its setting and the cozy spaces the establishment offers.
-Not to mention the small terrace hidden at the back of the restaurant, which should be very pleasant for sunny days.
+This chain, which has 11 locations in France, is primarily found in train stations and on highways.
+However, it recently opened a new spot not far from the Champs-Élysées.
+It’s more of a convenient canteen for when you want to grab a quick bite.
+What I really liked about this place is its setting and the cozy spaces the establishment offers.
+Not to mention the small hidden terrace at the back of the restaurant, which should be very pleasant on sunny days.

 Roberta Caffè